D4rk-5ky/Syncerate/README.md

 This is merely meant as a guidance

-And Should Look like this
+And might look something like this

 ```
 ### To receive